 1 tbsp poppy seeds

-- Char the skin of the red chilli over a flame, then put in a bowl under clingfilm to cool.
+- Char the skin of the red chilli over a flame, then put in a bowl, cover with clingfilm and leave to cool.

 - When the chilli is cool, peel, seed and finely chop.
-Put the flour, Parmesan, butter and cayenne pepper in a food processor and pulse to crumbs.
-Then add the chilli (or anchovies, chopped, if using) and 1–2 tbsp cold water and pulse until the mixture just coheres.
+Put the flour, cheese, butter and cayenne pepper in a food processor and pulse to make crumbs.
+Then add the chilli and 1–2 tbsp cold water and pulse until the mixture just comes together.

-- Preheat the oven to 200°C/gas 6.
-Using a sharp knife, cut each chilled or frozen log into 16 biscuits 5mm-thick, to make 32 in total.
+- Preheat the oven to 200°C/gas mark 6.
+Using a sharp knife, cut each chilled or frozen log into 16 x 5mm-thick biscuits, to make 32 in total.
 Place them on 2 large, non-stick or greased baking trays, slightly spaced.
 Bake for 10–14 minutes (depending on whether you’re cooking from chilled or frozen), until golden.
-Transfer to a wire rack to cool.
+Transfer to a wire rack to cool or serve warm.